Your preferences have been updated.

 The Aruban community is very diverse.
 Many Arubans are generally of mixed ancestry, claiming Caquetio Indian, African and European roots, but it doesn’t end there.
 A vast number of Arubans originate from South America, other Caribbean islands, China, the Philippines, and about seventeen African nations!
 Not only does this guarantee that you will find a friend that speaks your language, but it also makes for a very tolerant and accepting culture.

 Aruba’s pristine white sand beaches are some of the most beautiful beaches not just in the Caribbean, but in the entire world.
-Don’t believe us?
-Check out our video proof!
 Whether you’re in the mood to lie out and soak up the sun on the world-renown Eagle Beach, or if you’re a thrill seeker wanting to ride the crystal waves at Andicuri or Dos Playa, Aruba has a beach that will appeal to everyone.

 Many fans of Aruba are unaware of the rich cultural presence here on island.
 Art and heritage are integral parts of what shaped Aruba into the wonderful destination it is today.
 A big part of the cultural development here in Aruba is through its local art.
 The best way to explore art on the island is visiting events such as: Korteweg, the Cadushi Festival, and the Aruba Art Fair.

 Visit Aruba in January for the largest cultural event of the year, Aruba Carnival.
 This event dates all the way back to 1954 when parades where a lot smaller, but just as much fun as they are today, more than 62 years later.
-Other can’t-miss cultural happenings are: the Dande Festival, the weekly Bon Bini Festival, and the Carubbian Festival.
+Other can’t-miss cultural happenings are: the Dande Festival, and the weekly Bon Bini Festival.

 If you are in Aruba during the month of March, be sure to celebrate our National Anthem and Flag Day with us on 18 March.
 The events held on this day, really give visitors an insight of the local customs and delicious local cuisine!